CUBRID/cubrid-manual/en/install.rst

 *   Drivers for 2008 R2.2 and higher versions are included in CUBRID Manager by default, which you can download separately from the http://www.cubrid.org Website.

-.. note:: 9.0 Beta version user should upgrade all of driver, broker, DB server; Data migration should be done because it's DB volume is not compatible with 9.1 version.
+.. note:: 9.0 Beta version user should upgrade all of driver, broker, DB server; Data migration should be done because its DB volume is not compatible with 9.1 version.
     For upgrade and data migration, see :doc:`/upgrade`.

 Interoperability